BuildCraft/BuildCraftGuide/guide_resources/assets/buildcrafttransport/compat/buildcraft/guide/en_us/pipe/quartz_fluid.md

 Quartz Fluid pipes will not connect to Cobblestone Fluid Pipes or Stone Fluid Pipes.

 Fluids will not travel back in the direction it came from and only in a different direction.
-If there are multiple directions the fluids could go, the fluids will be distrubuted evenly between them.
+If there are multiple directions the fluids could go, the fluids will be distributed evenly between them.

 Some machines can output fluids directly into it without being fed through a powered extraction pipe.
 Using Pipe Plugs or painting pipes a different colour can stop pipes connecting.